ig3/srf/README.md

 replace the scheduler.
 It was ease of tinkering with the scheduler that motivated me to write this.

+### Study Guide
+The scheduler should adapt to your pattern of study, as long as your study schedule is reasonably consistent from day to day.
+On the other hand, it allows you to recover from periods without study gracefully.

+The extreme patterns of daily study are:
+ * one period of study each day - studying until there are no more due cards, then stopping until the next day
+ * Constant monitoring and studying cards as soon as there are cards to study, whether new or review cards

+The scheduler should, in a few days at most, adapt to any changes in pattern, as long as the new patter is reasonably consistent from day to day.

+Cards come due for review somewhat randomly.
+With a large collection of cards under review, while most days will be close to average, there will be unusual days with relatively extreme number of cards due.

+You can always use the override to study more and stop whenever you want.
+There is no need to obsess about reviewing cards as soon as they are due.

 ### Get an Anki Deck
 There are many places to download shared Anki decks and many tools for generating them.
 [AnkiWeb](https://ankiweb.net/shared/decks/) is one source.
 Search for 'shared Anki decks' or 'generate Anki decks'